-If you drive a car for work, you can maximize your tax deduction by claiming the mileage.
+If you drive a car for work, you can maximize your tax deductions by claiming the mileage.

 But keeping track of your travel on-the-go can be a huge hassle.
 Between logbooks, gas station receipts, and remembering which trips are actually work-related, it’s easy to lose track of what you can and can’t claim on your taxes.

 To help, FreshBooks created the new Mileage Tracking feature.
-Now, you can automatically track your mileage as you drive, easily categorize trips as business-related, and see your potential tax deduction – all from the FreshBooks iOS app.
+Now, you can automatically track your mileage as you drive, easily categorize trips as business-related, and see your potential tax deductions – all from the FreshBooks mobile app.

 What Is Mileage Tracking?

-Mileage Tracking is a new feature on the FreshBooks mobile app that lets you track your mileage, categorize each trip, and view your potential tax deduction.
+Mileage Tracking is a new feature on the FreshBooks mobile app that lets you track your mileage, categorize each trip, and view your potential tax deductions.